waynehoggett/AzureHackathons/2 - GitOps with Azure DevOps and GitHub/readme.md

 ## Challenges

 The challenges in this hack are broken into two tracks.
 There is an Azure DevOps track and a GitHub track.
 Both achieve the same goal, but in their own unique way.
-Choose one track to work with, your team will all be working ont he same track.
+Choose one track to work with, your team will all be working on the same track.

 ## Tracks